americanexpress/one-app-ducks/README.md

 ### `errorReporting` Duck

-The error reporting duck is for sending client side errors to the `errorReportingUrl` configured by the  environment variable `ONE_CLIENT_REPORTING_URL`.
+The error reporting duck is for sending client side errors to the `reportingUrl` configured by the  environment variable `ONE_CLIENT_REPORTING_URL`.
 You can find more documentation on environment variables for One App in the [One App documentation](https://github.com/americanexpress/one-app/blob/master/runtime-configuration.md).
 On the server the errors reported are simply logged with the assumption that the underlying